-The traditional master's option provides an opportunity for students with a baccalaureate degree in nursing (BSN) or an RN and baccalaureate degree to earn a Master of Science in nursing.
-The primary goal of the master’s program is to prepare graduates for advanced practice nursing in a variety of clinical settings ranging from private practices, clinics, hospitals and businesses to managed care organizations and governmental agencies.
-Students acquire knowledge, values and skills necessary for advanced practice nursing through coursework, clinical experience and research.
-Graduates of the program are eligible to sit for certification in a variety of specialties.
-At the heart of the master’s program are active, collaborative relationships between faculty, The Ohio State University Medical Center’s teaching hospitals and community-based preceptors.
+The Traditional Master's option provides an opportunity for students with a bachelor's degree in nursing (BSN) or an RN with a bachelor's degree to earn a Master of Science, Nursing (MS).
+The primary goal is to prepare graduates for advanced practice nursing in a variety of clinical settings ranging from private practices, clinics, hospitals and businesses to managed care organizations and governmental agencies.
+Through coursework, clinical experience and evidence-based practice, you'll acquire the knowledge, values and skills necessary for advanced practice nursing.
+Upon graduation, you are eligible to sit for certification in a variety of specialities.
+At the heart of the master's program are active, collaborative relationships between faculty, The Ohio State University Medical Center's teaching hospitals and community-based preceptors.

 *These specialty areas are available in an on campus and online format.

 **These specialty areas are available in an online format only.

 The Ohio State University College of Nursing is proud to offer classes in a distance learning format for our Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, and Neonatal Nurse Practitioner specialties.
 At this time, The Ohio State University College of Nursing is authorized to enroll online students in many U.S. states.
 However, due to varying state laws and regulations, there are also many states in which we are not currently permitted to offer online programs.
 Applicants are strongly encouraged to visit the University’s Online Programs State Authorization webpage or email us at firstname.lastname@example.org to find out whether your program of interest is available in your home state.
 Please check back often, as the College and University are aggressively pursuing authorization in all 50 states.